 The impact of the coronavirus pandemic on business

 Speaking of the transition between the digital and the real world, we cannot avoid talking about the impact of events like Covid-19.
 Especially in relation to the current digital business climate.
 Because such events change the way people connect with each other – even turning communication on its head in some respects.

 Many of us who work in development and other online-focused fields have probably had little problem conducting an even larger part of our business in the digital space.
 See our posts on remote work, remote leadership and the best tools for distributed working.
 There are a lot of companies out there, however, that are only now grappling with this transition.

-Many shop owners never imagined that they would use the digital space in anything more than a rudimentary way.
-Just like the motto, "then I guess we need an email address".
-They are currently stumbling while at the same time trying to transform their businesses as quickly as possible to adapt to the new normal.
-Shop owners need your help with things like this.
+Many store owners never imagined that they would use the digital space in more than a rudimentary way.
+Just like the motto: "Then I guess we need an email address".
+They're currently stumbling along while trying to transform their businesses as quickly as possible to adapt to the new normal.
+That's where they need your help.

-It means there are many opportunities for developers and WP professionals of all types to generate customers.
-At the same time, it means the competition never sleeps.
-So make sure you're in the market with the right offers for these difficult times.
+This means that there are many opportunities for developersand WP professionals of all stripes to generate customers.
+But it also means that the competition never sleeps.
+So make sure you are in the market with the right offers for these difficult times.
 However, don't just think in terms of more sales, but in terms of how you can support others.
-See RAIDBOXES's campaigns on this topic.
-In addition, customers and industries you help in this way will thank you in the long run.
+See Raidboxes 's campaigns on this topic.
+In addition, customers and industries that you help in this way will thank you in the long run.

 Strategies and tools for customer acquisition

 In the next parts of the series, we will show you step by step how you can use remarketing and referral marketing for yourself, what constitutes successful up- & cross-selling, how you can measure your success and how you can build long-term customer relationships.
 Here is an overview of all the other articles in our series on customer acquisition:

 - Upselling, Cross Selling & Success Measurement

 - Building Customer Relationships & Customer Relationship Management